antipole2/VDR2/how_this_scriptworks .md

 ## Stashing data

-When NMEA0183 data is received, it isha ndled by `nmea0183Capture`.
+When NMEA0183 data is received, it is handled by `nmea0183Capture`.
 After filtering out sentences not to be recodred, it stashes them.

 The stash is a structure where the attributes are the NMEA sentence type.